LivePersonInc/developer-center/pages/Documents/WebsiteMonitoring/MonitoringAPI/getting-started.md

 1. Messaging
 2. Authenticated chat

-* For sources other than Mobile (e.g Twilio, Facebook etc.) you should also enable the Conversation Sources feature.
+* For sources other than Mobile (e.g. Twilio, Facebook etc.) you should also enable the Conversation Sources feature.

 **Contact your LivePerson representative in order to enable the features.**